Last updated 1 September 2021

-Less serious criminal offences can often be dealt with summarily in a Magistrates Court without a jury.
+Less serious criminal offences can often be tried summarily in a Magistrates Court without a jury.
 Some more serious matters (i.e. indictable offences) can sometimes also be heard summarily by a magistrate, while other serious matters must proceed to higher courts for hearing before a judge and jury.
 Where there is a choice as to which court can deal with a matter, a right of election exists, exercisable either by the prosecution or the defendant.
-This right of election can be important as it may impact on the maximum sentence that can be imposed, the appeal rights, and the length and cost of the proceedings.
+This right of election can be important as it may have an impact on the maximum sentence that can be imposed, appeal rights, and the length and cost of the proceedings.

 The sentencing, imprisonment and release of Commonwealth offenders are covered by pt 1B of the Crimes Act.